 The season opens with the first-ever co-commissioned piece for PBO and the Orchestra of the Age of Enlightment (OAE) in London.
-Fresh from its world premiere at the prestigious Edinburgh Festival in August 2017, The Judas Passion will make its U.S. premiere with Nic and the Orchestra in the bay area this October.
+The Judas Passion will make its U.S. premiere with Nic and the Orchestra in the bay area this October.
 Scottish composer Sally Beamish has been fascinated with Jesus’s disciple, Judas Iscariot, and tells this story through a passion loosely based on Gnostic texts.
 The libretto, written by poet David Harsent, will explore Judas in a more sympathetic light — the ultimate question of perspective, of failing humanity, forgiveness and redemption.

 BEAMISH The Judas Passion

 Nicholas McGegan, conductor

 The Judas Passion is co-commissioned by Philharmonia Baroque Orchestra & Chorale and The Orchestra of the Age of Enlightenment.